GameDevTecnico/cubos/engine/samples/assets/bridge/page.md

-# Custom Asset Bridges {#examples-engine-assets-bridge}
+# Introducion and Custom Bridges {#examples-engine-assets-bridge}

-@brief Creating your own bridges for the @ref assets-plugin plugin.
+@brief Basic @ref assets-plugin plugin features and creating your own bridges.

 This example demonstrates how we can create a custom asset bridge to load assets of a given type.
 More specifically, we'll go through how we can create a